thomasgaozx/thomasgaozx.github.io/content/software/networking.md

 If you want SSH to go into the background, you can do so with the -f flag.

-If you’ve tried the above examples, you may have noticed that running the command also opens up a shell.
-If you don’t need the shell, you can disable it with the -N switch:
+If you've tried the above examples, you may have noticed that running the command also opens up a shell.
+If you don’t need the shell, you can disable it with the -N switch

-### TCP Window Size, Socket Buffer

-**RWIN** (**TCP Receive Window**) is the amount of data that a computer can accept without acknowledging the sender.
-If the sender has not received acknowledgement for the first packet it sent, it will stop and wait and if this wait exceeds a certain limit, it may even retransmit

-- **tcp_rmem**: receive buffer size
-- **tcp_wmem**: send buffer size
-- **window size** is the same as **socket buffer size**
-- **packet size** is the same as **block size**

-a socket's buffer can be of any size but cannot go beyond system min/max set by `tcp_rmem` and `tcp_wmem`

 ## Practical IP